kevinhkhuynh/CS168/README.md

 ```
 python predict.py --fchu1 512 --format png --out ../Data/DRIVE/tmp/ --inp ../Data/DRIVE/test/ --model ../Data/models/model1/model.ckpt-7999
 ```

+These commands will train our optimal model.
+To tune the hyperparameters as we have done in the paper, run train.py and subsequently, predict.py, with the correct options for each individual model.

 This code is an adaptation of https://github.com/KGPML/Deep-Vessel.
 However, we built our own neural network architecture on top of this code.
 We only used this code to preprocess the images and as a backend for the training.
 The neural network architecture, the requirements.sh, and the code to obtain the error metrics for the predictions is our original work.